By:

 There’s no shortage of activities for adventurous travelers at Lake Atitlán, from exploring villages and archaeological sites to enjoying the great outdoors.
 Here are a few suggestions:

-• Boat tours and kayaking: To truly experience Lake Atitlán, consider taking a boat tour or renting a kayak.
-This allows you to visit various towns and villages around the lake while appreciating the stunning views of the surrounding volcanoes and landscapes from the water.
+- Boat tours and kayaking: To truly experience Lake Atitlán, consider taking a boat tour or renting a kayak, which is a fun way to pop into different towns while enjoying the views from the water.

-• Volcano hiking: Three main volcanoes—San Pedro, Atitlán, and Tolimán—surround Lake Atitlán.
-Hiking these volcanoes provides incredible views of the lake and a chance to explore the highlands’ unique plants and wildlife.
+- Volcano hiking: Three main volcanoes—San Pedro, Atitlán, and Tolimán—surround Lake Atitlán.
 The San Pedro Volcano hike is popular and accessible, while the Atitlán and Tolimán hikes are more challenging and less frequented.

-• Nature reserve and park visits: The Reserva Natural Atitlán, near Panajachel, offers a beautiful setting for hiking, birdwatching, and learning about local plants and wildlife.
-The reserve features a butterfly sanctuary, trail network, and visitor center with exhibits on regional biodiversity.
-Alternatively, visit the Cerro Tzankujil Nature Reserve near San Marcos La Laguna, which has trails, swimming spots, and a viewing platform for panoramic lake views.
+- Nature reserve and park visits: The Reserva Natural Atitlán, near Panajachel, is a great place for hiking, birdwatching, and learning about local plants and animals.
+The reserve has a butterfly sanctuary, trail network, and visitor center with exhibits on regional biodiversity.
+Alternatively, visit the Cerro Tzankujil Nature Reserve near San Marcos La Laguna, which has trails, swimming spots, and a viewing platform for lake views.

-• Shopping at local markets: Exploring local markets around Lake Atitlán is a great way to immerse yourself in the region’s culture while shopping for traditional handicrafts, textiles, and fresh produce.
+- Shopping: Exploring local markets around Lake Atitlán is a great way to learn more about the region’s culture while picking up some souvenirs and snacks.
 Popular markets include Santiago Atitlán, Sololá, and Chichicastenango (about 1.5 hours from Panajachel but worth the trip).

 Have you had the opportunity to visit Lake Atitlán—or anywhere else in Guatemala?
 Share your stories and advice with the Frayed Passport community!